Vet Tech Schools in New Hampshire

 • Expected Time to Completion: Nine semesters

-Penn Foster College is another name for online training for vet techs.
-It also has AVMA accreditation, and it offers an associate of applied science (AAS) degree.
+Penn Foster also offers online training for vet techs.
+Penn Foster’s veterinary technician program has earned AVMA accreditation, and culminates in an associate of applied science (AAS) degree.
 Students in this self-paced online program gain the knowledge, skills, and hands-on experience needed to work as vet techs in small or large animal hospitals or clinics.

 The program’s 73-credit curriculum includes courses such as introduction to veterinary technology; introduction to biology for veterinary technicians; animal anatomy and physiology; veterinary office management and skill with people; medical nursing for veterinary technicians; pharmacology for veterinary technicians; anesthesia for veterinary technicians; laboratory animal medicine and nursing; clinical parasitology for veterinary technicians, and more.